LucianoDeben/5ARIP10-ITP-T3G3/README.md

 This project, conducted in collaboration between Eindhoven University of Technology (TU/e) and Philips, is focused on developing an AI solution for the Image Guided Therapy Challenge on Transarterial Chemoembolization (TACE) procedures.
 The goal of this project is to enhance the efficiency and accuracy of TACE procedures using advanced AI techniques.

+This methodology utilizes supervised learning to train a model.
+The model maps unenhanced Digital Direct Radiography (DDR) images to vessel-enhanced DRR images.
+This mapping is achieved by leveraging a 3D vessel network's latent representation.
+This novel approach offers a way to reduce contrast agent usage while maintaining high visibility of the vessel network even in deforming volumes.

 ## Getting Started

 ### Prerequisites